RichWellum/covid19/README.md

 by pulling the CSV files down, and creating pandas df's, summing the data up ofthe last known column, which is also the latest.

+Option to Tweet the results - obviously requires a Twitter developer license and creds populated in an auth.py file.

+This is currently active: <https://twitter.com/alert_covid19>

 In a seperate terminal the user can see a running history of changes:

 ![Output looks like](./covid_output.png)